August 16, 2018 Riot’s head of creative development details what needs to change in the wake of a massive report on sexism at the company.

 Last week, Kotaku published an article based on months of research and interviews with dozens of current and former Riot employees alleging a culture of sexism, discrimination, and harassment at the company.
 Since then, many more people have come forward to back up those reports, and Riot has issued an official statement saying the reported sexual harassment and discrimination “will not stand.”

-In a statement, Riot said that “this article shines a light on areas where we haven’t lived up to our own values, which will not stand at Riot.
+In the statement obtained by ESPN, Riot says that “this article shines a light on areas where we haven’t lived up to our own values, which will not stand at Riot.
 We’ve taken action against many of the specific instances in the article, and we’re committed to digging in, addressing every issue, and fixing the underlying causes.”

-The statement, obtained by ESPN in response to the original Kotaku article, goes on to say that “all Rioters must be accountable for creating an environment where everyone has an equal opportunity to be heard, grow their role, advance in the organization, and fulfill their potential; and one where open feedback helps us all get better.”
+The statement goes on to say that “all Rioters must be accountable for creating an environment where everyone has an equal opportunity to be heard, grow their role, advance in the organization, and fulfill their potential; and one where open feedback helps us all get better.”